ssube/web-template/README.md

+Need to hit a REST API from a single-page app?
+This will get you started.

 # Web Template
-This is a light-weight template for building packaged, tested web applications.
+This is a light-weight template for building packaged, tested front-end-only web applications.

 A bootstrap webpage and server are built in, allowing this repository to be a fully functional single-page app.